Frequently Asked Questions

 Alexander is supported by fees for services paid out of pocket or through insurance plans, by Medicaid, fees paid by county departments of social services, grants from the juvenile justice system, corporations, foundations, and gifts from individuals.

 Alexander receives nearly $1 million in financial support each year from corporations, foundations and individuals.
 Additionally, thousands of dollars worth of gifts in kind are received each year, with many of those gifts going directly to the children we serve in the form of clothing, school supplies, recreational equipment and more.
 Many corporations also provide manpower and materials to keep our campus in good repair, and others provide direct care services.
 Alexander supports an extensive volunteer program and volunteers currently work in a variety of roles from child mentors and lunch buddies, to office workers and fundraisers.
-To be a part of the dedicated supporters who play a part in making positive changes in the lives of children in treatment, just call the main desk at 704.366.8712 and tell the receptionist that you would like to get involved.
+To be a part of the dedicated supporters who play a part in making positive changes in the lives of children in treatment, contact Lynn Crutchfield, President of Alexander Children’s Foundation.

 Children are referred to programs by family, physicians, schools, county departments or social services, insurance plans, hospitals and North Carolina Area Mental Health programs.